825i/825i/README.md

 ## G'day there 👋

+I am a Lead DevOps Engineer and specialist in Payments and Migrations.
+For over 16 years my passions and projects have been DevOps, SRE, automation, finance, Python, cloud infra and cybersecurity.

 - 🔭 I’m currently working on Python 🐍, Kotlin 📱 and Ruby 💎 professionally.
 - 🌱 I’m currently learning Verilog 📜 & GML 🎮 as a hobby.
 - 👯 I’m contributing open-source to: [logseq](https://github.com/logseq/logseq), [Binternet](https://github.com/Ahwxorg/Binternet), [manjaro-sway](https://github.com/manjaro-sway/manjaro-sway)